Introduction to Stokes structures: Introduction

 In \Chaptersname \ref{chap:Ifil}, we develop the notion of Stokes filtration in a general framework under the names of pre-$\ccI$-filtration and $\ccI$-filtration, with respect to an ordered sheaf of abelian group $\ccI$.
 The sheaf $\ccI$ for the Stokes filtration in dimension one consists of polar parts of multivalued meromorphic functions of one variable, as originally introduced by Deligne.
 Its étale space is Hausdorff, which makes the understanding of a filtration simpler with respect to taking the associated graded sheaf.
-This \chaptersname may be skipped in a first reading.
+This \chaptersname may be skipped in a first reading, or may serve as a reference for various notions considered starting from \Chaptersname \ref{chap:Stokesone-pervers}.